Sport. Health. Nutrition. Gym. For style

 • Sometimes hemangiomas.

-Hemorrhage due to stroke
+Hemorrhage due to cerebral stroke

-Supervision and examination by a specialist
+Observation and examination by a specialist

 Stroke: causes, symptoms, signs, first aid, prevention